o

 Sunset Beach (population 4,500) is the southern most coastal town in North Carolina.
 It sits on the mainland and along a three-mile long barrier island about half way between Myrtle Beach, South Carolina and Wilmington, North Carolina.
 Laid back and unassuming, it is vacation destination and has a mature population.

 In fact, nearly 80% of residents are age 45 or better, and 42% of locals hold at least a four year college degree.
-The town has grown 19% during the last decade, and the crime rate is below the national average.
-Politics lean to the right, and the cost of living meets the national average.
-The median home price is $420,000, which reflects a 3% increase since last year.
+The town has grown 25% during the last decade, and the crime rate is below the national average.
+Politics lean to the right, and the cost of living is 7% above the national average.
+The median home price is $475,000, which reflects a 3% increase from last year.

 The island portion of town is accessible via one bridge over a salt marsh and the Intracoastal Waterway.
-About 1,200 beach cottages are packed onto the eastern side of the island and are generally only occupied during summer months (about 100 people live on the island year round).
+About 1,200 beach cottages with long boardwalks are packed onto the eastern side of the island and are generally only occupied during summer months (100 or so people live on the island year round).

 Housing on the mainland, where the majority of year-round residents live, includes ranch ramblers, manufactured homes and condominiums.
 There are also several planned golf communities, including Sea Trail, Ocean Ridge and Sandpiper Bay.